Thanatisia/distro-installscript-arch/base-installation/README.md

 This page contains the Base Installation Scripts

 ## Table of Contents:
+- Notes
 - Obtaining
 - Syntax
 - Parameters/Options/Flags
 - Pre-Requisites
 - Usage
 - FAQs

+## Notes
+	1. Please note that as of 2022-03-05 1147H : The script only has support for MBR (MSDOS/BIOS) Bootloader style
+		- Implementation of UEFI (EFI) support is currently in the plans

 ## Obtaining
 	1. via cloning (Whole)